Ranking all of Taylor Swift's lead singles from best to worst

 6. "Look What You Made Me Do"

-Think of “Look What You Made Me Do” as “Shake It Off” gone awry.
-The first taste of Swift’s forthcoming sixth album, Reputation, takes the low road — it’s rife with thinly veiled barbs at Kanye West, Katy Perry, and other Swiftian enemies — and proves that Swift is at her best when she goes high.
-There was a universality to “Shake It Off” that’s lost here; where that song functioned as both a rebuke of Swift’s haters and an uplifting anthem for everyday listeners with everyday problems, “Look What You Made Me Do” channels Swift’s problems and her’s alone.
-In other words, few people can empathize with disses of West’s Saint Pablo Tour stage.
-And while producer Jack Antonoff’s verse and pre-chorus instrumentals build promisingly, the song collapses when it hits a chorus appropriating Right Said Fred’s 1991 “I’m Too Sexy.” —E.R.B.
+Think of "Look What You Made Me Do" as "Shake It Off" gone awry.
+The first taste of Swift's sixth album, Reputation, takes the low road — it's rife with thinly-veiled barbs at Kanye West, Katy Perry, and other Swiftian enemies — and proves that Swift is at her best when she goes high.
+There was a universality to "Shake It Off" that's lost here: Where that song functioned as both a rebuke of Swift's haters and an uplifting anthem for everyday listeners with everyday problems, "Look What You Made Me Do" channels Swift's problems, and her's alone.
+In other words, few people can empathize with disses of West's Saint Pablo Tour stage.
+And while producer Jack Antonoff's verse and pre-chorus instrumentals build promisingly, the song collapses when it hits a chorus appropriating Right Said Fred's 1991 hit "I'm Too Sexy." —E.R.B.

 The most difficult part of "Me!" is how exciting the song is on paper versus when one actually listens to it.
 Coming off of her darkest album yet, fans would think a Swift collaboration with emo prince Brendon Urie of Panic! at the Disco, co-written and produced by Lorde's main collaborator Joel Little, would provide for a moodier, more introspective transition from snake to butterfly (as the single's video depicts).
 Instead, Swift attempts an anthem fit for theme park commercials or flash mob videos — a sound that is bright, but dated.
 Yes, there are lines that are self-referential, as the singer is wont to do, but, overall, the song promoting individuality is devoid of all the little elements that make Swift's songwriting truly great. —Marcus Jones